deepsense-ai/seahorse-workflow-executor/docs/operations/convert_type.md

 String column can be converted to Numeric as long as all values in the column represent a numeric value.

 A column converted to its type is not modified.
-If one or more column can not be converted, the operation will fail at runtime with TypeConversionException.
+If one or more columns cannot be converted, the operation will fail at runtime with ``TypeConversionException``.
+Converting Vector columns is not supported.
+Selecting Vector column for conversion will result in ``WrongColumnTypeException``.

 **Since**: Seahorse 0.4.0